 A very small number of patients may get canker sores as part of problems with general digestion, for example difficulty digesting some types of food, or if they have had bowel surgery.

 Recent research into mouth ulcer treatment has shown a link between mouth ulcers and a particular ingredient in just about every toothpaste on the market.
-It's called Sodium Lauryl Sulfate, and it's added to toothpastes to make them foam up a bit.
+It's called Sodium Lauryl Sulfate, (SLS) and it's added to toothpastes to make them foam up a bit.
 But in some people it can trigger ulcers or canker sores.